appsecnz/appsecnz.github.io/conference/sponsorship.md

 ## Facts

 Last year, the conference's predecessor (OWASP New Zealand Day) was supported by 13 premier sponsors and attracted more than 800 attendees.
 Plenty of constructive (and positive!) feedback from the audience was received, and we are using this to make the conference more appealing to more people.
-For more information on the last New Zealand Day event, please visit: https://owasp.org/www-event-2020-NewZealandDay/.
+For more information on the last New Zealand Day event, please visit [the conference website](https://owasp.org/www-event-2020-NewZealandDay/).

 The activities of AppSec New Zealand, including this conference, are organised to align with and support the educational objectives of the Open Web Application Security Project (OWASP) Foundation and its local chapter, OWASP New Zealand ([owasp.org.nz](https://owasp.org.nz)).
 The OWASP New Zealand community is strong, with more than 500 people currently subscribed to the mailing list
 ([sign up](https://lists.owasp.org/mailman/listinfo/owasp-newzealand)).